-Wooden Casement Windows Supplied with Building Control Certification
+Wooden Casement Windows Supplied and fitted with Building Control Certification

-As you can see from the images above the glazing detail varies and with coloured (picture) glass a traditional wooden casement window is a beautiful item.
+As can be seen from the images the glazing detail varies and with or without coloured (picture) glass a traditional wooden casement window is quite a beautiful item.